What is Ratio Analysis: Types, Purpose, and Uses

-Suppose you want to understand how well a company is doing financially.
-In that case, ratio analysis is one of the most popular financial tools that helps you evaluate financial statements to make better decisions.
-Financial professionals use ratio analysis to calculate key financial metrics, including profitability, liquidity, solvency, and the overall financial health of various companies.
+If you want to understand how well a company is doing financially, ratio analysis helps you evaluate financial statements and make better decisions.
+Financial professionals use ratio analysis to calculate key financial metrics, including profitability, liquidity, solvency, and overall financial health.

-In this blog, we will explain what ratio analysis is, how it works, its types, importance, and how you can use it to evaluate a company’s performance.
-We also cover its real-world applications, advantages, and disadvantages.
+In this blog, we explain the concept of ratio analysis and how it works.
+We also cover its different types, importance, and how you can use it to evaluate a company’s performance.

 Table of Contents: